adambard/learnxinyminutes-docs/javascript-es6.html.markdown

 })();
 temporary; // raises ReferenceError permanent; // = 10

+// This problem can be solved by using the new let keyword which causes the
+// variable to only be accessible from its own scope. if (true){
+    let j = 5;
+}
+alert(j); // error

 // One of JavaScript's most powerful features is closures.
 If a function is
 // defined inside another function, the inner function has access to all the